dapplets/dapplet-docs/docs/publishing.md

 ![Image to point 5](/img/pub_05.png)

-  If the name of your wallet is not adder to a trusted user you will see a warning like this:
+  If the name of your wallet is not added to a trusted user you will see a warning like this:

 ![Image of admonition to point 5](/img/pub_06.png)